tfelix/w3shop/README.md

 > Check the Dapp under [ipns://w3shop.eth](ipns://w3shop.eth) or [https://w3shop.eth.link](https://w3shop.eth.link)
   (for browser that don't support ENS and IPFS).

-## Advantages over classical shops
+## Advantages Over Shop Plattforms

 NFTs have far more use cases then just for Ape pictures.
 You can use them to control access to digital goods and control and manage ownership.
 This webshop tries two archive two principles, first it should be as permanent as possible, enabling buyers